diChen310/SUMC/README.md

 Use parallel processing for marker gene identification

+For small cohorts (<10 samples), results may be less stable; we recommend starting with 10–15 representative samples covering key biological variations for reliable pattern discovery

+The initial per-sample cluster number can be set to 30–40 as a starting point, then optimized based on the number of non-redundant marker genes

-While BayesSpace is selected for the local clustering of per-sample ST, you can experiment with other algorithms like BANKSY or others, make sure you can generate the input files for sumc.py
+While BayesSpace is selected for local clustering in our implementation, SUMC is modular—you can experiment with other algorithms like BANKSY or STAGATE for the initial per-sample clustering, as long as the required input files (gene signature matrix and similarity matrix) can be generated

+For very large cohorts, the per-sample clustering step scales linearly with sample number, but the meta-clustering step operates on cluster-level aggregated features, making large-scale analysis feasible
 ## Example input files for sumc.py:

 bestk_try10_input_matrix_0.csv is one example for "Gene Signature Matrix";